Here’s a wonderful article from Peter Saunders.

 Jesus was making that point that under the new covenant God required purity of the heart.
 Internal thoughts and attitudes were as important as external actions.

+So, for Christians, the dietary / ceremonial laws don’t apply, but the moral laws do apply.
 Food is OK for Christians, but sexual immorality – which includes premarital sex and adultery – are NOT OK for Christians.

 I think sometimes when you are talking to people whose motivation is just to get rid of any objective moral law entirely, they tend to ask questions without really wanting a good answer.
 This is especially true when it comes to the morality of sex.
 They ask the question not to get an answer, but to justify getting rid of the moral rules governing sexuality.
-The answers are there for people who are willing to respect God in their decision-making to find.
+The answers are there for people who are willing to respect God in their decision-making.
 The answers are not found only by people who have a reason to not want to find them.

 LikeLiked by 1 person